deployphp/docs/tasks.md

 # Tasks

-Define your own tasks, by useing the `task` function.
-Also you can setup a description for a task with `desc` function:
+Define your own tasks, by using the `task` function.
+Also, you can setup a description for a task with the `desc` function:

 ```php
 desc('My task');